 Diagnosis is based on clinical appearance and identification of yeast and pseudohyphae in potassium hydroxide wet mounts of scrapings from a lesion.
 Positive culture alone is usually meaningless because Candida is omnipresent.

-Intertriginous infection is treated with drying agents as needed (eg, Burow solution compresses applied for 15 to 20 min for oozing lesions) and topical antifungals (see see Options for Treatment of Superficial Fungal Infections*).
+Intertriginous infection is treated with drying agents as needed (eg, Burow solution compresses applied for 15 to 20 min for oozing lesions) and topical antifungals (see Table 1: Options for Treatment of Superficial Fungal Infections*).
 Powdered formulations are also helpful (eg, miconazole powder bid for 2 to 3 wk).
 Fluconazole 150 mg po once/wk for 2 to 4 wk can be used for extensive intertriginous candidiasis; topical antifungal agents may be used at the same time.